RayTzeng/Cuffless-Blood-Pressure-Estimation/README.md

 # Requirements

 Requires Python=3.8.
-Required modules can be installed usnig Reqiurements.txt
+Required modules can be installed using 'Reqiurements.txt'